1mengqing/PAHs-exposure-lung-cancer/README.md

 ## Project organization

 Scripts:Codes used to develop the project's methods.
 Figures: Images results from analysis
+Output: Results of the project

 ## Methodology
 Some of the methods used: